greg-md/php-orm/README.md

 | Eloquent | ~1.35s | 0.67MB |
 | Doctrine | ~4.20s | 2.20MB |

-> For Greg ORM and Eloquent, memory used remains the same even if you create 1 record or 1000.
-> With doctrine, memory used depends on entities count.

-With transactions:
+One by one, in a transaction:

 | Package  | Time   | Memory |
 | -------- | ------ | ------ |
 | Greg ORM | ~830ms | 0.04MB |
 | Eloquent | ~880ms | 0.67MB |
 | Doctrine | ~490ms | 5.32MB |

+> For Greg ORM and Eloquent, memory used remains the same even if you create 1 record or 1000.
+> With doctrine, memory used depends on entities count.

 ### Select 10000 records using a model.